 What draws me back to hike and photograph these monumental landscapes?
 Ancient peaks linking eras touch an almost spiritual yearning as I contemplate my small, fleeting place amid time.
 Snow-drenched firs enduring long winters symbolize resilience.
 And verdant meadows promise the certitude of spring.

-Should you also feel drawn towards these sanctuaries, consider a black and white print as a daily reminder of persevering grace.
+Should you also feel drawn to these sanctuaries, consider a black-and-white print as a daily reminder of persevering grace.
 Luminous mountainscapes on the wall ease stress and connect you to the enduring Pacific Northwest.
-Rediscover wonder; let your eyes wander through misty meadows and snowy forests once more.
+Rediscover wonder; let your eyes wander through misty meadows and snowy forests again.